purnima0202/purnima0202/README.md

 - 👋 Hi, I’m @purnima0202
-- 🌱 I’m currently learning Data Science using R
+- 🌱 I’m currently learning CSS

 <!---
 purnima0202/purnima0202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.